mads-swaps/mads-swaps.github.io/index.md

 <p align="center"><img src='images/m_equation.png' alt='m_equation.png'></p>

 ## Time series and cross-validation
 Cross-validation (CV) is a method for model selection.
 The main idea behind CV is to split the data several times so that each split is used once as a validation set and the remainder as a training set.
 A key assumption of CV is that the data is **independently and identically distributed (IID)**.
 However, financial returns often violates the IID assumptions.
 Therefore, it is important that splits respect temporal order to avoid **lookahead bias**.
-This can be achieved using sklearn's `TimeSeriesSplit` class which ensures that the test periods do not overlap and are located at the end of the period available in the data.
+This can be achieved using scikit-learn's `TimeSeriesSplit` class which ensures that the test periods do not overlap and are located at the end of the period available in the data.
 After a test period is used, it becomes part of the training data that rolls forward and remains constant in size.
 Parameter tuning is done via `GridSearchCV` with performance metric `roc_auc` score.

 A typical train-test-split of 80/20 is done using `TimeSeriesSplit` on the data from 2017/07/14 to 2021/08/03.
 Logistic regression has only one hyperparameter, C which is set to [1.e-05, 1.e-04, 1.e-03, 1.e-02, 1.e-01, 1.e+00, 1.e+01, 1.e+02, 1.e+03, 1.e+04, 1.e+05]
-for gridsearch purpose.
+for grid search purpose.
 Hyperparameter tuning iterates under different lags of [1,3,5,7].
 From below validation curves, it is evident that the AUC score is not sensitive to the change of hyperparameter C as both training and cross-validation curves are almost flat.
-All learning curve has a shaded confidence interval band around the cross-validaiton erro which indicates that the preidction errors are more driven by variance than by bias.
+The learning curve has a shaded confidence interval band around the cross-validation error which indicates that the prediction errors are more driven by variance than by bias.
 The cross-validation performance continues to drop from a training size of 10,000 and eventually training and cross-validation scores tend to converge except for lag=1.
 It is unlikely that additional data will help improve performance.

 <p align="center"><a href='images/p4.png' target='_blank'><img src='images/p4.png' alt='images/p4.png'></a></p>